 Another cause of motorcycle accidents is poor design or manufacture of the bike itself.
 Some bikes might have a throttle that sticks, or faulty brakes, or defective forks, defective fuel lines, defective welded parts, defective bolts, defective tires, or other defective parts that can cause an accident.

 New York Motorcyclists are ill-informed about the insurance they should have.
 Most are underinsured.
-At Michaels & Smolak, we educate our biker clients on what motorcycle insurance they need.
+Besides representing bikers after a crash, Michaels & Smolak takes a proactive stance.
+Our motorcycle accident attorneys help educate Syracuse area bikers and clients on what motorcycle insurance they need.

 The biggest single danger facing motorcyclists can be summed up in one word: Motorists.
 Drivers of four-wheel vehicles such as cars and trucks just don’t “see” motorcycles.
 They don’t see them because they are on the lookout for other cars and trucks, not smaller vehicles like motorcycles and bicycles.
 That’s why we at Michaels & Smolak always tell our biker friends that they should assume they are invisible.